AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 The saddest part is knowing that there's absolutely nothing we can do to stop it.
 When the universe exhales its last breath, the lights will go out, and there will be nothing left.
 The ending of Outer Wilds teaches you that there's no use in dwelling on this—it's just a fact of life that you must learn to accept.

 <figure>
-{% include picture.html img="anglerfish-perish" ext="jpg" alt="The Hearthians reflect on life without the pesky anglerfish." %}
+{% include picture.html img="anglerfish-perish.jpg" alt="The Hearthians reflect on life without the pesky anglerfish." %}
 <figcaption>Amen to that!</figcaption>
 </figure>